-- b) the register of disqualified directors maintained by Companies House and - c) and the register of persons who have been removed as a charity trustee.
+- a) The Bankruptcy and Insolvency Register - b) the register of disqualified directors maintained by Companies House and - c) and the register of persons who have been removed as a charity trustee.

-4.37.5 Waiver
+4.45.5 Waiver

 A person who discloses that one or more of the disqualification criteria is applicable to them may apply to the Charity Commission for a waiver of the disqualification.